viraidip/DIP-DSA/README.md

 # Defective Interfering Particle Deletion Site Analyzer (DIP-DSA)

 This application allows the user to investigate datasets that include Defective Interfering Particles.
-It provides different analyses about the delVGs of these particles.
+It provides different analyses about the DelVGs of these particles.
+It includes the analyses made in our [manuscript](https://doi.org/10.1093/nargab/lqaf031).

 ## How to set up